 Boards must inform staff members that parents whose care is Voluntarily Suspended are still required to report permanent loss of work or cessation of education or training, as well as changes that may result in the family’s income exceeding 85 percent of SMI.

-Rule Reference: §809.73(b)’
+Rule Reference: §809.73(b)

+Boards must inform staff that Voluntary Suspension is included in the 12-month authorization period if it occurs before care begins but only when:

+multiple children are authorized and at least one child begins care immediately; and

+others are placed on Voluntary Suspension due to delayed care needs (for example, if a child needs summer/holiday care only).

+Boards must inform staff that families on Voluntary Suspension who receive care (for example, during summer or holiday periods only) are eligible for redetermination.
+However, if no care is received by any of the children in the family during the 12-month authorization period, they are not eligible.

+Boards must ensure staff documents Voluntary Suspensions in the case management system, stating whether some of the children in the family have suspended care and what the 12-month authorization periods are if they differ among children in the household.

+Boards must ensure staff tracks families whose children never use their authorized child care within the 12-month period, whether on Voluntary Suspension or not.
+They must then ensure staff authorizes discontinuation before the Board’s window for recertification notices.

 Note: A parent may request Voluntary Suspension of child care at any time during a 12-month eligibility period.

-D-807: Low-Income Activity Interruptions—Tracking Non-Temporary Cessation of Activities
+D-807: Low-Income Activity Interruptions—Tracking Nontemporary Cessation of Activities

-Boards must ensure that, with the exception of Former DFPS cases, permanent cessation of work, training, or education activities is reported in the child care case management system as an Activity Interruption in order to ensure that at least 90 days of continued care are provided while a parent attempts to get back into work, education, or training.
+Boards must ensure that, except for Former DFPS cases, permanent cessation of work, training, or education activities is reported in the child care case management system as an Activity Interruption to ensure that at least 90 days of continued care are provided while a parent attempts to get back into work, education, or training.

 Boards must ensure that contractor staff records an interruption in work, education, or training when the parent reports the change.
 The Activity Interruption start date must immediately follow the last day of participation in work, training, or education as reported by the parent, and child care must continue for a minimum of 90 days or until the scheduled redetermination, whichever is sooner.
 Boards must inform staff members that verbal notification from the parent is allowable.